-LASIK can correct varying degrees of nearsightedness (myopia) and astigmatism and is generally the treatment of choice for patients with high degrees of myopia.
+LASIK can correct varying degrees of nearsightedness (myopia), farsightedness (hyperopia), and astigmatism and is generally the treatment of choice for patients with high degrees of myopia or hyperopia.
 In LASIK surgery, the underlying surface of the cornea is reshaped with the laser, allowing light to be refocused and vision improved.
 LASIK surgery generally results in little or no post-operative pain and rapid recovery of vision.

 There are a number of factors that doctors must evaluate before they can determine who is eligible for LASIK.
 Some doctors deem certain pre-existing conditions to be contraindications to the procedure and will not perform surgery if you possess them.
 Other conditions may complicate the surgery and increase your risk of having post-operative problems.
 Patients with these conditions need to have a thorough conversation with their doctors regarding eligibility and expectation levels.